VKalenski/.NET-Developer-Toolkit/08_CI-CD/CI-CD.md

 Azure Pipelines

 It is necessary to create one project in GitHub with current solution file and then do next steps!
+Open: azpipelines-parallelism-request and send

+### Flow for connection between GitHub and Azure Pipelines
 1. Settings
 2. Applications
     - Installed GitHub Apps: Azure Pipelines